r6915ee/codenames-and-such/src/scripting/callbacks.md

 The basic syntax of the name is as follows:

-* Prefixes are grouped using typical array syntax, albeit in a command-line style.
-A prefix is optional if this array is made using square brackets, and is otherwise required if typical comparison signs are used (`<`, `>`).
+* Square brackets denote optional values, where either the part can be omitted entirely, or one value out of the list is chosen and replaces that part.
+* The two standard comparison operators, `<` and `>`, are similar to square brackets, but cannot be omitted.
 * Parentheses define that one or more lowercase characters included between them may be capitalized when there is a prefix.
-* Angled brackets are used when an event is passed to the callback.
+* Angle brackets are used when an event is passed to the callback.
 Inside the angle brackets is the event type for reference.